 Homemade Vanilla Cake Success

-After lots of trial and error, here are my best tips and tricks for making a delicious vanilla cake the first time around.
+After lots of trial and error, here are my best tips and tricks for making a delicious vanilla cake recipe the first time around.

 - Follow the recipe.
 Use the listed ingredients in the recipe card below.

 - Use room temperature ingredients.
-Believe it or not, using butter, eggs, egg whites and milk all at room temperature yields you a smoother, better incorporated cake batter and thus a better cake.
+Believe it or not, using butter, eggs, egg whites and milk all at room temperature yields you a smoother, better incorporated cake batter and thus, a better cake.

 - Line baking pans with parchment paper.
 Parchment paper is my favorite kitchen tool.
 Your cakes will come out with ease!